raven6724/decodedscents/WORKER_PROTOCOLS.md

 ### 12.10 Source Quality Register

 Sources that have been tested against our own research and either earned trust or failed it.
 Add to this list as new sources are encountered.

+**Never cite (Tier D), added 2026-09-01:** AI-generated search summaries.
+They have been observed publishing note lists that differ from Fragrantica's for the same fragrance — the summary for French Avenue The Shadow added a base note that Fragrantica does not list.
+They read authoritatively and cite nothing checkable.

+**Brands whose text reviews are publicly contested** — accused of paid or bot activity by named users on their own product pages: **Velixir, Khadlaj, Alezz Oud, Maison Asrar**.
+On Maison Asrar Vanguard a commenter asked another reviewer outright how much the brand was paying him.

+Where a brand's text reviews are contested, **lean on the critical reviews** — nobody pays for those — and on video comparisons where both bottles are visible.
+Say on the page that this was done.

 **Trusted (Tier A/B)** — used repeatedly and held up:
 - Fragrantica reviews, especially owner-of-both side-by-side comparisons.
 The strongest single evidence type we have.